psx-spx/psx-spx.github.io/docs/cdromfileformats.md

 #### PSX Army Men Air Attack 2 (MagDemo40: AMAA2\\*.PCK\\*.PAK)
 SCRATCH compression is used in PAK archives (which are nested in PCK archive).
-The compressed & decompressed size is stored in the PAK archive.<br/>
+The compressed &amp; decompressed size is stored in the PAK archive.<br/>
 Note: The decompressor uses half of the 1Kbyte Scratchpad RAM at 1F800000h as ringbuf (hence the name and unusual small 200h-byte ringbuf size).<br/>